 Step 3: Take the Short Branches Off

 Debarking is the doorway to many wooden and carpentry works.
-Specially to make sure that the finishing is done properly.
+Especially to make sure that the finishing is done properly.

 To ensure a ready-to-work, smooth tree branch, take off the unnecessary branches and limbs.